Cold Weather Backpacking – Tips for a Successful Trip

 I wrap it in a sock and put it into the sleeping bag to keep it warm.
 It can also be wrapped and kept in your pack as long as the pack is in the tent with you.

 Also, make sure you have more fuel than usual.
 For a weekend trip, a full 8 oz canister is fine, but if you have one that’s about 1/3 full, you may want an extra.
-You’ll use a lot more fuel than you’re used to.
+You’ll use a lot more fuel than normal and the canister won’t be as efficient in the cold.

 Stoves Can Fail